ardhi/bajo.app-website/content/docs/getting-started.md

 }
 ```

 Each Bajo plugin can be configured through the configuration file located at ```{dataDir}/config/{ns}.json```, where ```{dataDir}``` is the data directory location and ```{ns}``` is the namespace or plugin name.
-Please visit *Getting Started* for more info.
+Please visit [this page](/docs/user-guide/overview/definition/) for more info.

 As you may know now, in Bajo, you create everything through plugins.
 If your project is small or not very complicated, you can use the main plugin that's always ready and available.
 But over time, as your app gets bigger and bigger, you'll need to start thinking about breaking things into small pieces through independent plugins.

+If you intend to create your own customized plugin, refer to the [Developer Guide](/docs/dev-guide/).

 ### Plugin Factory